hipay/hipay-docs/hipay-enterprise-sdk-ios/09-Apple-pay.md

 6. Click **Continue**.
 7. Click on **Download** button and add the certificate (**.cer**) to your keychain by clicking on it.
 8. Click **Done**
-9. Repeat all steps for all your environment
+9. Repeat all steps for all your environments.

 Your new Apple Pay Payment Processing certificate can be found in the production certificate list.